-Everyone also liked “Y.M.C.A.”—except the actual organization.
-Morali’s upbeat song spent 26 weeks on the Billboard Hot 100 chart, reaching its number 2 slot in 1979.
-Yet, to a degree, this success irked real-life Young Men’s Christian Association officials.
+Morali’s upbeat song spent 26 weeks on the Billboard Hot 100 chart, reaching No. 2 in 1979.
+It was a gigantic hit with everyone—except the eponymous organization.

-Shortly after the single’s debut, the Y.M.C.A. pointed out that its trademarked name had been used without permission, and started seeking what communications director Joe Pisarro described as an “amicable” out-of-court settlement.
-Reportedly, the Association harbored no interest in profiting from their eponymous hit—though, as one Y.M.C.A. attorney admitted, “In any negotiation, money is a factor.”
+Shortly after the single’s release, the YMCA announced its trademarked name had been used without permission and began pursuing an out-of-court settlement.
+Profit was not the point, though one attorney said, “in any negotiation, money is a factor.”

-What happened next is unclear, but, eventually, both parties made peace and the Y changed its tune.
-“We at the YMCA celebrate the song,” said media relations manager Leah Pouw back in 2008, “It’s a positive statement about the YMCA and what we offer to people all around the world.”
-1999 even saw the Village People visit an actual London-based Y, where they signed a guitar shaped like the Y.M.C.A. logo.
+What happened next is unclear, but the YMCA seemed to recognize the popularity (and free publicity) associated with the song, and both parties eventually made peace [PDF].
+“We at the YMCA celebrate the song,” media relations manager Leah Pouw told Spin in 2008.
+“It’s a positive statement about the YMCA and what we offer to people all around the world.”

 A version of this story ran in 2015; it has been updated for 2023.